cuiyongbo/hello-world/my_wiki/english_notes.rst

 just hours before a whistleblower's revelations to the Observer newspaper triggered the current scandal over improper use of data.

-whistleblower
+| whistleblower
-whistle-blower
+| whistle-blower
-Definition: a whistleblower is someone who finds out that the organization they are working for is doing something immoral or illegal and tells the authorities or the public about it.
+| Definition: a whistleblower is someone who finds out that the organization they are working for is doing something immoral or illegal and tells the authorities or the public about it.
+|
+| corollary
+| Definition: a corollary of something is an idea, argument, or fact that results directly from it.
+| Synonyms: consequence.
+| Usage: The number of prisoners increased as a corollary of the government's determination to combat violent crime.
+|